History in a Vodka Bottle: How Baczewski Ruled European Royal Courts, Invented Marketing & Rose from the Ashes

 One of the main things foreigners associate with Poland is, obviously, vodka.
-As most North-Eastern Europe, we belong to the so-called ‘vodka belt’ (as opposed to the ‘wine’ and ‘beer’ belts), which means this liquor made from grains or potatoes is the most popular alcoholic drink.
-Among other reasons, it’s just too cold to make wine here, and we only have a few wineries, mostly in the Lubuskie voivodeship, near the city of Zielona Góra.
+Geographically, we belong to the so-called ‘vodka belt’ (as opposed to the ‘wine’ and ‘beer’ belts), which means this liquor made from grains or potatoes is the most popular alcoholic drink.
+Amongst other reasons, it’s just too cold to make wine here, and we only have a few wineries – mostly in the Lubusz Voivodeship, near the city of Zielona Góra.

-Along with the Scandinavians and other Slavic nations we have developed something we could call ‘vodka drinking culture’, which doesn’t have to mean getting completely wasted – as people often think – but includes drinking rituals, toasts and specific food pairings.
+Along with the Scandinavians and other Slavic nations, we have developed something we could call ‘vodka-drinking culture’.
+This doesn’t have to mean getting completely wasted – as people often think – but includes drinking rituals, toasts and specific food pairings.
 We tend to consider vodka quite a serious matter, not to be drunk with anyone on any given day, but rather to celebrate special occasions and good company.

 1782: The brand is born

-Soon the quality of Baczewski’s products was recognised by the authorities: the company was granted the title of the Purveyor to the Imperial and Royal Court and given the right to put the Habsburg’s imperial eagle on the bottles.
-Later it was also named the Galician National Producer of Rosolios and Liqueurs – therefore becoming the most important liquor company in Central Europe.
+Soon, the quality of Baczewski’s products was recognised by the authorities: the company was granted the title of the Purveyor to the Imperial and Royal Court and given the right to put the Habsburg’s imperial eagle on the bottles.
+Later, it was also named the Galician National Producer of Rosolios and Liqueurs – thereby becoming the most important liquor company in Central Europe.

 J.A.
 Baczewski: Polish marketing genius

-As you realise by now, the initials J.A. that we see on the bottles today, don’t belong to the company’s founder.
-They come from his great-grand son Józef Adam, who began running the business in 1856 and contributed to the brand’s amazing success.
+As you realise by now, the initials J.A., which we see on the bottles today, don’t belong to the company’s founder.
+They come from his great-grandson, Józef Adam, who began running the business in 1856 and contributed to the brand’s amazing success.
 J.A. became not only one of the great industrialists of his time, but also a marketing pioneer.

-Famous Polish writer Stanisław Lem who grew up in Lviv was especially fond of the Baczewski pavilion presented in the 1930s at the Eastern Trade Fair, as he recalls in his autobiographical novel High Castle:
+The famous Polish writer Stanisław Lem, who grew up in Lviv, was especially fond of the Baczewski pavilion presented in the 1930s at the Eastern Trade Fair, as he recalls in his autobiographical novel High Castle:

 A great meander created by the longest, semi-circular pavilion which with half of its arch embraced the Baczewski pavilion (the one laid out with liquor bottles).
 When one stood under the Baczewski tower, one could awaken the echo sleeping in space; a hand-clap, if strong enough, could be heard four, five, even six times, just like every shout.
 Oh, how many prizes there were!